scientific-software-reviewers/scientific-software-reviewers.github.io/content/en/docs/welcome/setup.md

 ![actions](images/settings-actions-general.png)

-Then enable read and write permissions for workflows and click save:
+Then enable read and write permissions for workflows, and allow GitHub Actions to create and approve pull requests and click save:

 ![workflow permissions](images/workflow-permissions.png)